Table of Contents

 A Closer Look: Learn more about capacitors used in HVAC

-I’ve had some people including technicians as me why I replace the capacitor when clearly it is not bad?
-Again, when the condenser fan motor is replaced the motor run capacitor for the motor should also be replaced.
-I replace the motor run capacitor even if it tests good.
+I’ve had some people including technicians ask me why I always replace the capacitor.
+Clearly, it is not bad?
+Again, when the fan motor is replaced the motor run capacitor for the motor should also be replaced.
+I replace the motor-run capacitor even if it tests good.

-The reason for this is because when some electrical components get hot they breakdown or have a history of breaking down if they are defective.
+The reason for this is because when some electrical components get hot they break down.
+Or have a history of breaking down if they are defective.
 When motor run capacitors are tested they are tested cold.
-It is nearly impossible to test the motor run capacitor when it is hot so I replace it.
+It is nearly impossible to test the motor-run capacitor when it is hot.
+Therefore, I replace it.
 It is better to be safe than sorry.

 Secondly, capacitors are cheap compared to motors.
 Lastly, as stated above you make double dang sure you get the properly rated capacitor for the motor.

-To me that is going above and beyond to make sure you are doing a Class A for the customer.
+To me, that is going above and beyond to make sure you are doing a Class A job for the customer.
 It is how I would want my air conditioner or heat pump technician to be if someone were called to repair my system.

-Variable speed condenser motors or variable speed blower motors do not use capacitors as conventional PSC motors use so there is no need to check capacitors in systems that have variable speed blower motors or variable speed condenser fan motors.
+Variable speed condenser motors or variable speed blower motors do not use capacitors.
+Capacitors such as conventional PSC motors use.
+Therefore, there is no need to check capacitors in systems that have variable speed blower motors or variable speed condenser fan motors.

-If you have a failed condenser fan motor it will cause severe issues with the refrigeration system especially when the temperatures and the load is high.
-The compressor will trip either on a high pressure switch or on its own internal overloads because of excessive pressure and heat as a result of a bad fan motor.
+If you have a failed motor it will cause severe issues with the refrigeration system.
+Especially when the temperatures and the load is high.
+The compressor will trip either on a high-pressure switch or on its own internal overloads.
+It does this because of excessive pressure and heat as a result of a bad fan motor.

-This excessive heat can be hard on a compressor and the internal components of the compressor so a healthy condensing unit fan is important for the proper operation of the refrigeration system and the durability of the compressor.
+This excessive heat can be hard on a compressor and the internal components of the compressor.
+Therefore, a healthy condensing unit fan is important for the proper operation of the refrigeration system and the durability of the compressor.

-Make sure the condensing unit fan is maintained properly and you will likely avoid several problems with the other major components of air conditioner or heat pump condenser system.
+Make sure the condensing unit fan is maintained properly and you will likely avoid several problems.
+Problems with the other major components of the air conditioner or heat pump condenser system.